nicknomo/TextMagic-python-PRTG-integration/README.md

 ## 8) Set EXE notification in PRTG

 #### Go to Setup -> Account Settings -> Notifications.
 The default notification is "Email and push notification to admin".
 You can edit it, and enable EXE notification.
-The textmagic.bat should be visible if you've put it in the right location.
+The textmagiclauncher.bat should be visible if you've put it in the right location.
 I suggest changing the following default settings:
 ```
 Arguments:  %device %name %status %down,,,
 Timeout:    180